followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxSankey/1 Configuration/link/hoverStyle/opacity.md

 <!--/shortDescription-->

 <!--fullDescription-->
-This option accepts a value from 0 to 1: 0 makes the link transparent; 1 makes them opaque.
+This option accepts a value from 0 to 1: 0 makes the link transparent; 1 makes it opaque.
 <!--/fullDescription-->